Formal announcement of King Charles III to take place

 - Published

-The proclamation formally confirming King Charles as the monarch is due to be read out in Nottinghamshire.
+The official proclamation formally confirming King Charles as the monarch is due to be read out in Derbyshire.

-In a ceremony in London on Saturday the document was signed and announced and then, in keeping with tradition, sent across the UK.
+The document was signed and announced in London on Saturday and then, in keeping with tradition, sent across the UK.

-The Accession proclamation will take place at County Hall at 13:00 BST and then in Nottingham's Old Market Square an hour later.
+The Accession Proclamation will be held at County Hall, Matlock, on Sunday at 13:00 BST and then in Derby's Market Place an hour later.

-It will be first read by High Sheriff of Nottinghamshire, Paul Southby.
+Both events will be attended by the Lord Lieutenant and High Sheriff.

-It will then be delivered by the Lord Mayor of Nottingham, Wendy Smith, in front of Nottingham's Council House.
+Derbyshire High Sheriff Michael Copestake will read the proclamation after being introduced by the Lord Lieutenant of Derbyshire, Mrs Elizabeth Fothergill CBE.

 Former Prime Ministers